arthur-r-oliveira/DotNetBuggyApp/README.md

 #### 5.3.4.
 Option D: On-Demand Dumps via Ephemeral Debug Container (kubectl debug)

-(**WORKING IN PROGRESS**, _kubectl debug with dotdump is not working yet, problably because of https://github.com/dotnet/runtime/issues/111165.
-Triage is still needed_)

 This method allows you to dynamically inject a temporary container into an existing pod for on-demand debugging, without permanent changes to the deployment.yaml.

 **How it works:**
 kubectl debug creates a new, temporary container within an existing pod.
-The --target flag ensures this ephemeral container joins the process namespace of your main application container.
+The `--target` flag ensures this ephemeral container joins the process namespace of your main application container.
 You specify an image for the ephemeral container that contains the necessary diagnostic tools.

 **Pros:**